 Jason has advised on numerous high-profile, strategic global and domestic transactions, including:

-- Cineworld Group plc on its C$2.8 billion proposed acquisition of Cineplex Inc.
+- Cineworld Group plc on its C$2.8 billion now terminated proposed acquisition of Cineplex Inc.

 - AbbVie Inc. in its US$63 billion acquisition of Allergan plc